 Despite being based on horrific true life events, Bartosz Kowalski’s debut feature Playground totally blew me away.
-The film follows three 6th grade students on their last day of school: Gabrysia who is smart but a little shy and seeks comfort in self harm, and Szymek and Czarek with their unpredictable and menacing bravados likely to antagonise others.
+The film follows three 6th grade students on their last day of school: Gabrysia who is smart but a little shy and seeks comfort in self-harm, and Szymek and Czarek with their unpredictable and menacing bravados likely to antagonise others.
 As Bartosz delves deeper into the students’ psyches, he explores questions about the relationship between troubled upbringings and child psychopathy, leading us down an increasingly dark path as the boys indulge in deeply sinister acts.
 I caught up with Bartosz during the London Film Festival to find out how he elicited such a potent and shocking feeling from his audience, whilst limiting the onscreen display of the boys’ most heinous moments.

 Where did the inspiration for Playground originate?

-I came across this shocking story that happened in the UK in mid 90s by pure accident.
+I came across this shocking story that happened in the UK in mid-90s by pure accident.
 It moved me so much that I started digging deeper into the subject of psychopathy and conduct disorder.
-Once I interviewed police psychologists and realized that similar things happen everywhere, every day, I sat down and started working on a script.
+Once I interviewed police psychologists and realized that similar things happen everywhere every day, I sat down and started working on a script.
 I never planned to make such a film debut, it was pretty much an emotional reaction.

 The majority of the score is classical in nature, can you tell us a bit about your choices of music for the film?

-There’s also a few ambient themes composed by brilliant Kristian Eidnes Andersen.
+There are also a few ambient themes composed by the brilliant Kristian Eidnes Andersen.
 But yes, the majority are classical pieces – one for each moment whenever a character travels from one place to another.
 There really was no crazy master plan behind the use of those specific tracks, I just thought they’d fit well.
 I’m a huge fan of film soundtracks and classical music, the pieces used in the film are also among some of my favourites.

 How did your desire for realism influence your approach to filming?